 What about the UKFV/Simferopol FIR?

-The situation here is entirely different.
-This region is not affected by the ongoing war in the East.
-The risk here is quite separate – it stems from the fact that it’s disputed airspace, with aircraft potentially receiving confusing and conflicting air traffic control instructions from both Ukrainian and Russian ATC.
+For the past few years, the risk here has been quite separate to that affecting the UKDV/Dnipropetrovsk FIR.
+It stems from the fact that the UKFV/Simferopol is disputed airspace, with aircraft potentially receiving confusing and conflicting air traffic control instructions from both Ukrainian and Russian ATC.

 In March 2014, Russia annexed Crimea, and Ukraine disputed this.
 The ATC Center is in Simferopol, Crimea, and is now run by Russia.
 Russia claims the airspace, and now refer to it as the URFV FIR.
 Ukraine refuses to recognise the change, and still calls it the UKFV FIR – and asks crews to talk to Ukrainian controllers in Dnipro/Odesa ACC instead of Simferopol ACC.

 In October 2020, the US entirely removed their restrictions on overflights of the UKFV/Simferopol FIR, as they said the security situation had sufficiently improved here.
-While Russia continues to assert territorial claims over this region, Ukraine has established appropriate risk management measures to ensure safe operations for aircraft along the Black Sea routes.
+While Russia continued to assert territorial claims over this region, Ukraine had established appropriate risk management measures to ensure safe operations for aircraft along the Black Sea routes.

 What are other countries saying about Ukraine?